captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 For performance, not printing.
+---
+## JOHN:
-The rights to print the plays go to whoever prints it first, that’s why there’s so many artless quartos with Will’s name.
+The rights to print the plays go to whoever prints it first.
+---
+## JOHN:
+sThat’s why there’s so many artless quartos with Will’s name.
 ---
 ## HENRY:
 Exactly!